 The Future Looks Bright!

-Over the last decade we have definitely witnessed a steady increase in the popularity of 3D films, videos and games, and this trend isn’t likely to stop anytime soon.
+Over the last decade, we have definitely witnessed a steady increase in the popularity of 3D films, videos and games, and this trend isn’t likely to stop anytime soon.
 Skilled and talented animators are in high demand.
-In fact, according to the BLS, employment of 3D animators is projected to grow 4% over the coming decade.
-The BLS also reports that the median annual wage for these professionals was $75,270 in May 2019 with the highest 10% earning more than $139,940.
+In fact, according to the BLS, the employment of 3D animators is projected to grow 4% over the coming decade.
+The BLS also reports that the median annual wage for these professionals was $86,220 in May 2021 with the highest 10% earning more than $139,940.

-Thanks to the evolution of digital technology, modern business now takes place online.
-But none of this business could ever happen if it wasn’t for the skilled of web designers and developers.
+Thanks to the evolution of digital technology, the modern business now takes place online.
+But none of this business could ever happen if it wasn’t for the skills of web designers and developers.
+With the right training and qualifications, you could also be among the skilful people driving this industry and putting businesses online.

 A bachelor’s degree in web design and development provides students with the skills and knowledge needed to understand the full lifecycle of web projects.
-You’ll be proficient at not only the designing and initial concepts, but also writing code and deploying the project to production.
+You’ll be proficient at not only the designing and initial concepts but also in writing code and deploying the project to production.

 In addition, students will also study application development and become proficient at building mobile apps for both IOS and Android devices.
-And if there is an interest, they may also choose to study application, system and plugin development for platforms such as Wordpress, Facebook and other content management systems.
+And if there is an interest, they may also choose to study application, system and plugin development for platforms such as WordPress, Facebook and other content management systems.
+You see, just one program can open up so many opportunities for you.

 Here are just some of the fun and challenging courses you may take in a web design program: